Bring birds, bees, butterflies and other wildlife to your own pocket nature preserve!

 Yards, gardens and other outdoor areas that meet the Growing Home criteria can become certified by submitting an application (below).
 Yard signs are available for owners of certified habitats, showing their commitment to creating places for wildlife to thrive.

-Gardeners can get started at any time, but the information and photos submitted in the application must be from the 2021 growing season.
+Gardeners can get started at any time, but the information and photos submitted in the application must be recent.
 We recommend gardeners submit photos and information when the habitat is in full bloom.
 Applications are due on July 31, 2021.
 Certifications will be awarded in August 2021.

 How does it work?